jorgebucaran/cookbook.fish/README.md

 # The Fish Cookbook

-This document is a living book of recipes to solve specific programming problems using the [fish-shell](https://github.com/fish-shell/fish-shell).
+This document is a living book of recipes to solve specific programming problems using [Fish](https://github.com/fish-shell/fish-shell).
+If you find this book useful, please [sponsor me](https://github.com/sponsors/jorgebucaran) to support my open source work.

 > Licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)